 Go to your Facebook business page

-Click the “About” tab from the left column
+Click the “Edit Page Info” from the left column

-Type in your desired user name to check availability (remember, shorter is easier for people to remember and type).
+Type in your desired user name in the Username field to check availability (remember, shorter is easier for people to remember and type).

 When you create a Twitter account, whether for yourself or your company, you select a username during setup.

 You can change your username later if you decide that your initial choice may not have been best for your personal or business brand.

 To change your username after your account has been created, go to “Settings and Privacy” and select the “Account Information” screen.
 At the top of this screen is a text box where you can change your username.